 Step 2.
 Application

-Although the priority registration date has passed, Westerly accepts applications on a rolling basis throughout the year.
+Applications for the 2018-2019 school year are due February 2, 2018.
 Applications for all grades can be found by clicking the ‘Apply Now’ button, which is located on all Admission pages.

 Complete applications include the following: